iamkahvi/iamkahvi.github.io/_posts/2018-09-12-Volunteer Robot.md

 ### Dashboard

-Using bootstrap list items element, I made the dashboard more legible.
+Using the bootstrap list items element, I made the dashboard more legible.

 ![Compare Dashboard](/assets/DashboardCompare.png)